a-hodges/ist-tutoring/README.md

 If a tutor is logged in an extra `Tutor` dropdown will be in the toolbar with links for the `Edit User` and `View Tickets` pages.
 If an administrator is logged in, an `Admin` dropdown will be available in addition to the `Tutor` dropdown.
 The `Admin` console contains an `Admin Console` link to the administration console, and a `Reports` link to the reports page.

-The toolbar and logo are displayed on all pages.
+The toolbar and logo are displayed on all pages, but have been omitted from screenshots to save space.

 ### Students